harfangk/harfangk.github.io/_posts/2017-01-02-how-to-enable-tail-call-recursion-in-ruby.md

 }
 {% endhighlight %}

-You can set the `compile_option` in `RubyVIM::InstructionSequence` to enable TCO.
+You can set the `compile_option` in `RubyVM::InstructionSequence` to enable TCO.
 That looks simple but there's a complication here.
 Change to `RubyVM` happens at runtime, so you can't make it work by just including those lines to the file.
 There are two ways to make it work.

 {% highlight ruby %}
 RubyVM::InstructionSequence.compile_option = {